indisee/iOSTinyMapper/README.md

 	@end

-As in previous example we implement -(void)keyToClassMappingRules; method to say that 'im:image' will map to ImageModel class.
-But in this situation we want 'name' json map to regular NSDictionary (we are too lazy for creation separate class) — so we skip this property declaration in **keyToClassMappingRules**, KVC will handle it for us.
+As in previous example we implement **-(void)keyToClassMappingRules;** method to say that 'im:image' will map to ImageModel class.
+At the same time in this situation we want 'name' json map to regular NSDictionary (we are too lazy for creation separate class) — so we skip this property declaration in **keyToClassMappingRules**, KVC will handle it for us.
 Also we implement **-(void)keyToPropertyNameReplacementRules;** to set rules for json name -> propery name relation.

 	@{@"im:name":@"name",@"im:image":@"images"}
 will tell mapper map json named 'im:name' to propery named 'name', and json 'im:image' map to 'images' propery.

 That's all.
-Anythig else mapper will do by themself.
+Anythig else mapper will do by itself.
 In the simplest case, if all your json properties have valid names and there're only primitive structures (NSString, NSNumber etc, that KVC can handle) - the only thing You have to do - create subclass of TinyMappingModel and declare needed properties.

 ### Mapping itself